 Backups¶

-Tracker Tracker can back up your configuration and history.
-You can download a backup manually at any time, or set up automatic scheduled backups saved to disk on the server.
+Tracker Tracker backs up your configuration and history.
+Download backups manually whenever you want, or set up automatic scheduled backups that save to disk on the server.

 What Gets Backed Up¶

-Sensitive values — API tokens, download client credentials, proxy passwords, webhook URLs, TOTP secrets — are included in the backup in encrypted form.
-They stay encrypted the whole time they're in the file.
+Sensitive values — API tokens, client credentials, proxy passwords, webhook URLs, TOTP secrets — remain encrypted in the backup file.

 Backup File Format¶